SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data: Results

 \subsection{Ablation Studies}

-\paragraph{Zero-shot Scaling.} To understand the effect of synthetic data scale on zero-shot performance, we evaluate training volumes ranging from 1k to 4k sequences (Fig.~\ref{fig:ablation_scale}).
+\paragraph{\textbf{Zero-shot Scaling.}} To understand the effect of synthetic data scale on zero-shot performance, we evaluate training volumes ranging from 1k to 4k sequences (Fig.~\ref{fig:ablation_scale}).
 Performance improves consistently across both benchmarks, with the most significant gains observed between 1k and 2k.
 Beyond this point, accuracy begins to stabilize, suggesting the core motion distribution for rigid-body kinematics is effectively captured within the 4k split.
-Among categories, \textit{CAR} benefits most from additional data—its rigid and predictable kinematics transfer well from simulation, reaching 0.109 on TruckScenes at 4k without any real labeled data.
-In contrast, \textit{PED.} performance plateaus near 0.47, consistent with the inherent difficulty of capturing non-rigid pedestrian motion through rigid-body simulation.
+Among categories, \textit{CAR} benefits most from additional data.
+Its rigid and predictable kinematics transfer well from simulation, reaching 0.109 on TruckScenes at 4k without any real labeled data.
 These results confirm that synthetic scale is a reliable lever for improving motion priors, particularly for vehicle-class objects.

-\paragraph{Fine-tuning Scaling.} To evaluate how real-world data scale affects adaptation, we ablate the labeling budget required for fine-tuning.
-As shown in Tab.~\ref{tab:ablation_finetune}, SynFlow-4k provides a high-fidelity initialization that drastically reduces label demand.
+\paragraph{\textbf{Fine-tuning Scaling.}} To evaluate how real-world data scale affects adaptation, we ablate the labeling budget required for fine-tuning.
+As shown in Tab.~\ref{tab:ablation_finetune}, SynFlow-4k provides a high-fidelity initialization that significantly reduces label demand.
 On nuScenes, fine-tuning our prior with just 5\% of real labels (0.201) already outperforms the supervised baseline trained from scratch on 20\% of the data (0.216).
 Increasing the fine-tuning budget to 10\% and 20\% further reduces Dynamic Bucketed-Normalized EPE to 0.175 and 0.157, respectively.
 On TruckScenes, this advantage is even more pronounced: our zero-shot model already outperforms the 20\% supervised baseline (0.274 vs. 0.402), and adding a 10\% labeling budget further reduces error to 0.261.
 Across both datasets, the most rapid performance gains occur within the first 10\% of real-world exposure, with further improvements scaling more gradually up to 20\%.
-This demonstrates that SynFlow-4k effectively serves as a high-fidelity motion foundation, drastically reducing the requirement for expensive real-world labels while achieving superior accuracy compared to standard supervised learning from scratch.
+This demonstrates that SynFlow-4k serves as a strong pre-training foundation, significantly reducing the need for real-world labels while outperforming training from scratch.